Addressing Label Leakage in Knowledge Tracing Models: Label Leakage-Free Framework

+Another approach to avoid label leakage is averaging all the embeddings of the constituting KCs before passing them to the model.
+This allows the model to avoid operating sequentially on the expanded sequence but instead on the original question-student interaction sequence, thus, avoiding all the mentioned problems.
+We created a DKT variant that uses this method, and we call it \textit{DKT-Fuse}.

-DKT-Fuse adds a component that average all the concept-response pair embeddings, $e_{(c, r)}$, of a specific question, $q$, before passing it to the RNN of DKT.
-A similar component has been used in the question-centric interpretable KT (QIKT) \cite{qikt} model, which can be described as follows
+DKT-Fuse adds a component that averages all the concept-response pair embeddings, $e_{(c, r)}$, of a specific question, $q$, before passing it to the RNN of DKT.
+A similar component has been used in the question-centric interpretable KT (QIKT) \cite{qikt} model.
+The output of the component can be described as follows:

-where $r$ is the student response to the question $q$ and $m(q)$ is the set of KCs belonging to that question.
-While $\bar{e}_q$ is the average embedding that is passed to the RNN component.
+where $m(q)$ is the set of KCs belonging to that question, while $\bar{e}_{(q, r)}$ is the average of the corresponding input embeddings.

 As we described in section~\ref{dkt}, DKT outputs a vector of probabilities corresponding to each KC in the dataset.
-Since we chose the mean as an aggregation method, the prediction of DKT-Fuse is the mean of the constituting KCs, $m(q)$, for each question $q$ during both training and evaluation.
+Since we chose the mean as an aggregation method, the prediction of DKT-Fuse is the mean of the probabilities of the constituting KCs, $m(q)$, for each question $q$ during both training and evaluation.